Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: and Drawings with One Bend per Edge

-In this section, we study simple classes of planar graphs and show how to efficiently construct \racsim drawings with one bend per edge in quadratic area.
-In particular, we prove that two cycles or four matchings (i.e., two classes of graphs of exactly the same size) on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $2n \times 2n$; see~Theorems~\ref{thm:cycle} and \ref{thm:fourmatch}, respectively.
-If the input to our problem is a caterpillar and a cycle, then a \racsim drawing with one bend per edge is also possible on an integer grid of size $(2n-1) \times 2n$; see Theorem~\ref{thm:cater}.
-For a tree and a cycle, we can construct a \racsim drawing with one bend per tree-edge, and no bends in the edges of the matching on an integer grid of size $n \times (n-1)$; see Theorem~\ref{thm:treematch}.
+In this section, we study simple classes of planar graphs and show how to efficiently construct \racsim and/or \racsefe drawings with one bend per edge in quadratic area.
+In particular, we prove that two cycles (four matchings, resp.) on a common set of $n$ vertices admit a \racsefe (\racsim, resp.) drawing on an integer grid of size $2n \times 2n$; see~Theorem~\ref{thm:cycle} (Theorem~\ref{thm:fourmatch}, resp.).
+If the input to our problem is a caterpillar and a cycle, then we can compute a \racsefe drawing with one bend per edge on an integer grid of size $(2n-1) \times 2n$; see Theorem~\ref{thm:cater}.
+For a tree and a cycle, we can construct a \racsefe drawing with one bend per tree edge and no bends in the matching edges on an integer grid of size $n \times (n-1)$; see Theorem~\ref{thm:treematch}.

+In the next proof and in a few more places throughout this paper, we use the following common notation.
+For any real~$x$, let the \emph{sign} of~$x$, $\sgn(x)$, be~0 if $x=0$, $1$ if $x>0$, and $-1$ if $x<0$.

-\begin{lemma} Two paths on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $2n \times 2n$ with at most one bend per edge.
-The drawing can be computed in $O(n)$ time. \end{lemma} \begin{pf} Let~$\MP_1=(V,E_1)$ and~$\MP_2=(V,E_2)$ be the two input paths.
-Following standard practices from the literature~(see e.g., Brass et al.~\cite{bcdeeiklm-spge-CG07}), we draw~$\MP_1$ $x$-monotone and~$\MP_2$ $y$-monotone.
-This ensures that each of the two paths will eventually be drawn planar.
-Next, we describe how to compute the exact coordinates of the vertices (and how to route the edges) of $\MP_1$ and $\MP_2$, such that all (potential) crossings are at right-angles and more importantly there are no edge-segments overlaps.
+\begin{lemma} Two paths on a common set of $n$ vertices admit a \racsefe drawing on an integer grid of size $2n \times 2n$ with one bend per edge.
+The drawing can be computed in $O(n)$ time. \end{lemma} \begin{proof} Let~$\MP_1=(V,E_1)$ and~$\MP_2=(V,E_2)$ be the given paths.
+To keep the description simple, we first assume that $\MP_1$ and $\MP_2$ do not share edges.
+Following standard practices from the literature~(see for example Brass et al.~\cite{bcdeeiklm-spge-CG07}), we draw~$\MP_1$ $x$-monotone and~$\MP_2$ $y$-monotone.
+This ensures that the drawing of the paths will individually be planar.
+We will now describe how to compute the exact coordinates of the vertices and how to draw the edges of $\MP_1$ and $\MP_2$, such that all crossings are at right angles and, more importantly, that no edge segments overlap.